mrklein/openfoam-os-x/README.md

 Patches for OpenFOAM compilation on OS X. Detailed installation instructions can be found in [wiki](https://github.com/mrklein/openfoam-os-x/wiki).

+## September 8, 2015

+Updated patches for 2.3.x and 2.4.x (forgot certain things).
+Added patches for 2.2.x and 2.1.x (reinterpret_cast solution for seems to solve memory corruption problem).

+Test platform and third party software versions did not change since September 5.

 ## September 5, 2015

 Updated patches for 2.3.x (OpenFOAM-2.3.x-2f9138f.patch) and 2.4.x